 The Smoke-Free Ontario Strategy is a comprehensive tobacco control program involving a broad coalition of partners including provincial and local governments, boards of health, voluntary health organizations, hospitals, and universities.
 Primary funding for the Strategy comes from the Ontario Ministry of Health and Long-Term Care, with direct and in-kind funding from other Strategy partners.
-This year's Smoke-Free Ontario Monitoring Report includes assessments of Ontario's progress relative to the World Health Organization's MPOWER standards, and the recommendations of the Smoke-Free Ontario Scientific Advisory Committee (SAC).
+This year's Smoke-Free Ontario Monitoring Report includes assessments of Ontario's progress relative to the World Health Organization's MPOWER standards, and the recommendations of the 2010 Smoke-Free Ontario Scientific Advisory Committee (SAC).

 The Ontario Government continues to take noteworthy steps to strengthen tobacco control.
-Recent initiatives include smoking bans on restaurant and bar patios, playgrounds, and publically-owned sports facilities; hospital and workplace based cessation-demonstration projects and school-based pilots.
+Recent initiatives include smoking bans on restaurant and bar patios, playgrounds, and publically-owned sports fields and surfaces; bans on the sale of flavoured tobacco, now including menthol cigarettes.
 These activities complement recent ongoing initiatives including smoking bans in indoor public and workplaces, free access to smoking cessation medications and pharmacist counselling for Ontario Drug Benefit beneficiaries, limited access to free nicotine replacement therapy (NRT), and cessation support through a variety of channels.